DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 > **Note:** Make sure to have [node.js](https://nodejs.org/en/) installed on your machine.
 We won't be using node, but we need npm which comes packaged in node.js to install & manage our project dependencies.

-Before diving in to build our react app we need to define the component tree. :palm_tree:
+Before diving in to build our react app we need to define the component tree.

 - the `App` component will be the parent component which'll wrap all other components.
 It is responsible for rendering the `NavBar` and the `home` component when user is logged in.